X

 More Details

-The best stylus for iPads is the Apple Pencil 2nd generation since it was built to work for iPads.
-This Apple Pencil builds on the first-generation model with a double-tap function that you can customize to switch between pencil and eraser, show the color palettes, as well as attach to the side of the iPad Pro and charge wirelessly.
+The best stylus for iPads is the Apple Pencil 2nd Generation, which was built to work for iPads.
+This Apple Pencil builds on the first-generation model with a double-tap function that you can customize to switch between pencil and eraser, show the color palettes, attach to the side of the iPad Pro, and charge wirelessly.

 In our testing of the Apple Pencil, we've found it to be super responsive and have pixel-perfect precision with industry-leading low latency to write, markup, or draw.
 It also has tilt sensitivity and palm-rejection technology, so the screen only recognizes the Apple Pencil, not your hand or finger.